benyoo5222/amazon-connect-starter-kit/README.md

 ## What gets created?

 > [!IMPORTANT]
-> Resources are only created in Regions that are supported by Amazon Connect.
+> Resources are only created in Regions that support Amazon Connect.
-> Please check the Mapping section in the Template or go to the [Amazon Connect Regions](https://docs.aws.amazon.com/connect/latest/adminguide/regions.html) page to see which regions are supported.
+> Please check the Mapping section in the Template or go to the [Amazon Connect Regions](https://docs.aws.amazon.com/connect/latest/adminguide/regions.html) page to see which regions support it.

 > [!IMPORTANT]
 > Kinesis Video Stream is not supported in all Regions.
 > Kinesis Video Stream Integration (for Live Media Streaming) is only created in Regions that support both Amazon Connect and Kinesis Video Streams.
-> Please check the Mapping section in the Template or go to the [Amazon Kinesis Video Stream Regions](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/availability.html) page to see which regions are supported.
+> Please check the Mapping section in the Template or go to the [Amazon Kinesis Video Stream Regions](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/availability.html) page to see which regions support it.

 - Amazon Connect Instance
   - Identity Management